prisma/specs/introspection/README.md

 * Lists implemented as tables are not recognized and rendered as normal models.

 ### Different Enum Implementations
-* Native enums (SQLite does not have these) others are not tested yet
+* Native enums are not recognized yet
 * Check constraints are not recognized as enums
 * Extra tables are not recognized as enums